The Optical Industry - Why Do Glasses Cost So Much?

 SightLine grew from a 65 year-old optical eyeglass frame company.
-At its peak, we sold over 20,000 eyeglass frames per month, and had over 300 individual styles, at several price points, in our portfolio.
+At its peak, we sold over 20,000 eyeglass frames per month, and had over 300 individual styles at several price points.
 So, it would be fair to say - we know the eyeglass industry very well.

 The optical industry is going through many changes thanks to Luxottica, other huge players in the industry, Warby Parker, and venture capital firms entering the space to consolidate retail.
 Sadly, eventually the independent optical shop may go the way of your local drug store.
 That would be a shame - so get your eyes examined regularly.
 Many optical shops are owned by small business people.
 It's a great opportunity to "buy local".

 The monster of the reading glasses market is Foster Grant (FGX).
-FGX Magnivision reading glasses are sold in mass market retailers like Walgreen, CVS, etc. FGX was an old line USA based company (remember these groovy TV ads?) recently purchased by EssilorLuxottica of Italy.
+FGX brand is Magnivision, they are sold in mass market retailers like Walgreen, CVS, etc. FGX was an old line USA based company (remember these groovy TV ads?) recently purchased by EssilorLuxottica of Italy.
 Want to learn more?
 See this 60-Minutes report.

 If EssilorLuxottica did what SightLine does, in terms of quality and price, it would conflict with their goal of selling hugely marked up ophthalmic frames and lenses.
-They must dumb down the quality of the reading glasses frames, or risk alienating the professionals who overpay for the "designer" brands they market.
+They dumb down the quality of the reading glasses frames, so as to not risk alienating the professionals who pay big dollars for the "designer" brands they market.

 SightLine comes at three basic price points:

 - Between $20 and $30 = High Quality Readers Made from Optical Quality Eyeglass frames.
-Plastic models can be heated (that matters to an Optician) and adjusted.
+Plastic models can be heated (that matters to an Optician) and adjusted, and have metal spring hinges.
 Metal models have stainless steel eye-wires, and nose pads and temples that can be adjusted.
 These are suitable for prescriptions lenses.
 These same frames used to wholesale into many large optical programs around the USA –the frame alone retails for $49 to $99 in optical shops.

-Our customers see the value, and feel the comfort, of doing business with SightLine Multifocal Readers.
+Our customers see the value, and feel the comfort, of wearing SightLine Multifocal Readers.
 We have MANY repeat customers, and our return rate (returns are free), is in the single digits.
-Try SightLine, see clearly why we are the best value in the multifocus reading glass market.
+Try SightLine, see clearly why we are the best multifocus reading glass.